| | |

 4. Change your attitude!

-It’s not all about the big five!
-Whilst these animals are Africa’s charismatic and iconic beasts and are always a treat to spot, they are only a small piece of what makes up the bush.
-If you open yourself up to seeing the beauty and value in some of the smaller things, then your time in the bush will be truly life-changing.
+It’s not all about the Big Five!
+While these animals are iconic and always a treat to spot, they make up only a small part of what the bush has to offer.
+If you open yourself up to the beauty and value of the smaller wonders, your time in the bush will be truly transformative.

 Dung beetles hard at work.

-Next time you are in the Kruger National Park, why not go prepared?
-Read up ahead of time on some endemic plants or rare birds that might be in the area and make it a game to spot some of these natural treats?
+Next time you’re in the Kruger, why not come prepared?
+Read up ahead of time on some endemic plants or rare birds that might be in the area, and make a game of spotting these natural gems.

 The high-flying antics of the Crested Francolin.